Semester Abroad Financial Information

 If a study abroad program is cancelled or if a student withdraws from their abroad program after the course selection period ends, they will be required to take a Leave of Absence for the semester.
 All University of Pennsylvania policies regarding a Leave of Absence, including financial implications, will be applicable.

-If an abroad program begins and is subsequently disrupted, the host institution will determine the most appropriate method to complete the academic component of the semester based on the circumstances of the disruption.
+If an abroad program begins and is subsequently disrupted, the host institution will determine the most appropriate method to complete the academic component of the term based on the circumstances of the disruption.
 The program may continue in person or in a virtual format, with students either remaining in the abroad location or departing.
 Students are expected to complete the term as outlined by the host institution.
 Individual academic departments at Penn will remain solely responsible for determining exactly which courses taken abroad will receive credit in particular disciplines.
 All courses approved for credit at Penn and which students complete within the parameters set forth by the host institution will remain eligible for Penn credit.

 Should a student choose to withdraw from the abroad program due to a disruption, they remain bound by the conditions set forth above in this “Academic Risks” section, including financial implications.